Hinge’s new app lets your friends play matchmaker

 The new app works by suggesting potential matches, based on the matchmaker’s pool of Facebook friends who are using Hinge.

 The matchmaker can then recommend that the two people connect, and can even send an icebreaker message to get the conversation started.
-There’s also the option to take control of one specific friend’s dating life by locking their profile, which will then allow them to rotate through the available matches for that person alone.
+There’s also the option to take control of one specific friend’s dating life by locking their profile, which will then allow the matchmaker to rotate through the available matches for that person alone.

 Of course, not all of a matchmaker’s single friends will be on Hinge.
 To broaden the matchmaker’s group of potential matches to choose from, they can choose to invite anyone from their phone’s address book to join Hinge.
 And single people who want help in finding matches can also invite their coupled-up friends to install Matchmaker, as well.